slevithan/xregexp/README.md

 // In fact, all XRegExps are RegExps and work perfectly with native methods date.test('2012-02-22'); // -> true

-// The *only* caveat is that named captures must be referred to using numbered backreferences '2012-02-22'.replace(date, '$2/$3/$1'); // -> '02/22/2012'
+// The *only* caveat is that named captures must be referenced using numbered backreferences '2012-02-22'.replace(date, '$2/$3/$1'); // -> '02/22/2012'

 // If you want, you can extend native methods so you don't have to worry about this